CakeML/cakeml/how-to.md

     print (foo_toString (B [C, C, D (A 4) C]));

 Note that CakeML requires that constructors are fully applied.
-This means that `List.map Some xs` is not allowed, instead one has to write `List.map (fn x => Some x) xs`.
+This means that `List.map Some xs` is not allowed; instead one can write `List.map (fn x => Some x) xs`.

 Exceptions are defined in a similar style and can be used as normal